Ambikass/M2-EmbSys/Project/2_Architecture/README.md

 # Components

-## Arduino Uno
+## Micro controller

-The Arduino Uno is an open-source microcontroller board based on the Microchip ATmega328P microprocessor.
-The board has a number of digital and analogue input/output (I/O) pins that can be used to connect to different expansion boards (shields) and other circuits.
+A microcontroller is a miniature computer built on a single MOS integrated circuit chip.
+A microcontroller is a computer that contains one or more CPUs , memory, and programmable input/output peripherals.Microcontrollers are utilised in products and devices that are automatically operated, such as car engine control systems, implantable medical devices, remote controls, office machinery, appliances, power tools, toys, and other embedded systems.

 ## Ultrasonic sensor